MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/configure-xbl/dev-center/single-sign-on.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, udc, universal developer center, single sign-on
 ---

-# Configuring single sign-on in Partner Center
+# Configuring single sign-on in Partner Center, for Managed Partners

 > [!NOTE]
 > This article does not apply to titles in the Xbox Live Creators Program.